 | Traffic Violation (2026) | Fine Range (Central Act Maxima) | Specific Consequence |

 - Seatbelts and Helmets: These are primary safety devices, dramatically reducing injury severity in accidents.
-The fines encourage their mandatory use to save lives.
+The fines encourage their mandatory use to save lives and protect occupants.

 - Mobile Phone Use: Distracted driving is a leading cause of accidents.
-The ban on handheld devices aims to keep drivers focused on the road.
+The ban on handheld devices aims to keep drivers focused on the road, improving reaction times.

 Road Signs, Signals, and Parking Infractions

 Ignoring road signs, traffic signals, or designated parking zones might seem like minor infractions, but they are crucial for maintaining order and safety on our busy roads.
 A red light violation, for instance, can lead to severe cross-traffic collisions, while improper parking can cause significant traffic bottlenecks and hinder emergency services.
-These rules exist to ensure a predictable and safe environment for all road users.
+These rules exist to ensure a predictable and safe environment for all road users, preventing chaos and accidents.

 The penalties for these violations, while sometimes lower than those for dangerous driving, are consistently enforced to instil discipline.
 It’s not just about the fine; it’s about understanding the collective impact of individual actions on overall road efficiency and safety.
-Always pay attention to road markings, mandatory signs, and traffic light signals.
+Always pay attention to road markings, mandatory signs, and traffic light signals to ensure smooth traffic flow and prevent accidents.

 Pro Tip: Understanding Road Markings

 Solid white lines prohibit lane changes, while broken lines permit them.
 A continuous yellow line on your side means no overtaking.
-Understanding these subtle cues can prevent fines and accidents.
+Understanding these subtle cues can prevent fines and accidents, ensuring safer driving.

-- Driving against the authorised flow of traffic (wrong side): Up to Rs 5,000
+- Driving against the authorised flow of traffic (wrong side): Up to Rs 5,000, extremely dangerous and a major cause of head-on collisions.

-- Not giving way to an emergency vehicle (ambulance, fire engine): Rs 10,000
+- Not giving way to an emergency vehicle (ambulance, fire engine): Rs 10,000, potentially delaying life-saving services.

 How to Check and Pay Your Traffic Challan Online in 2026